-Give your friends and family a fun and loving surprise in every slice of this Valentine’s Day Heart Cake!
-Everyone will be asking, “How’d you do that?”
+Amaze your friends and family this Valentine’s Day with this Heart Surprise Cake!
+Every fun and loving slice will have everyone asking, “How’d you do that?”

 How.
 Cute.
 Is.
 This!?
 Even I was a little giddy when I sliced a knife through to reveal it turned out perfectly.
 Cake was solid and moist, hearts plain as day, and the color wasn’t compromised.
 I originally saw the idea with a pumpkin shape , but didn’t have a chance to make it for Thanksgiving.
 So why not Valentine’s Day?!

-There’s a lot of waiting involved with the cooking, cooling, and chilling, making this a day-long project.
+There’s a lot of waiting involved with the cooking, cooling, and chilling, making this surprise cake sort of a day-long project.
 But it is SO SO easy.
 And the actual active time you’re on your feet is minimal.
-(Unless you’re taking step-by-step pictures…and then, well, forget about it.)

 Give your friends and family a fun and loving surprise cake.
 They’ll think you’re a genius and be asking “how’d you do that??”